All wood crafters own wood planers. Period.

 - Trim the thickness of the wood

-- Squaring the wood
+- Square the wood

 Wood planers are supported with powerful motors that allow a one-pass transformation.